celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

     }
 ```

 Let's declare a function called `mint()` The Mint function allows a player to mint their own NFTs.
-The function takes a string as a parameter which is used to specify the name of the NFT.
+The function takes a string as a parameter used to specify the name of the NFT.
 The function first generates a unique `tokenId` for the NFT and increments the `tokenId counter`.
-It then calls the `_safeMint` function which is inherited from the `ERC721` contract and is used to mint the NFT.
+It then calls the `_safeMint` function, inherited from the `ERC721` contract and is used to mint the NFT.
 Finally, it calls the `addNFT` function which adds the NFT to the game.

 ```solidity
  function addNFT(uint256 _tokenId, string memory _name) private{